howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 You'll start by implementing signup/login functionality that enables users to authenticate against the API.
 This will also allow you to check the permissions of your users for certain API operations.

-Next, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.
+The next part of the tutorial is about adding realtime functionality to your API using GraphQL subscriptions.

-The last part of the tutorial is about adding realtime functionality to your API using GraphQL subscriptions.
+Lastly, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.

 Let's get started 🚀